-Men in counseling often report having only three feelings, good, bad or pissed-off.
-Women often have a very differentiated feelings pallet.
+Men in counseling often report having only three feelings, good, bad, or pissed-off.
+Women often have very differentiated feelings pallets.
 Men say Red, Yellow, or Blue, maybe purple.
-Women talk about things being Wisteria, Fuchsia, Lilac, Plum and so on.
+Women talk about things being Wisteria, Fuchsia, Lilac, Plum, and so on.
 Women typically have more feeling words and they understand the labels differently than most men.

 Sometimes this feelings situation is reversed and the woman may report mostly being “numb” or disconnected while the man wants her to be able to express more of her feelings.

 There was a time when expressing feeling was not appropriate.
 People were expected to be gigantic mechanical creatures who never expressed anything.
 To have feelings was to give in to the flesh.
 So some generations grew up unable to express how they feel and experiencing regret if feelings ever leaked out.